FrancisArgnR/FreeIPA/README.md

 - Data storage.
 All FreeIPA identities, policies, configurations or certificates are stored on the Directory Server.
 FreeIPA objects are stored in a suffix calculated from the realm name (e.g. dc=example, dc=com for an EXAMPLE.COM realm), certificates are stored in a second suffix, o=ipaca.
 Access to the different parts of the Directory Server tree is protected by the ACI configuration of the DS.

 ### Kerberos KDC

+Kerberos is an authentication protocol created by MIT that uses symmetric key cryptography to validate users with network services (thus avoiding having to send passwords over the network).
+Kerberos requires a trusted third party (Key Distribution Center, or KDC) consisting of an Authentication Server (AS) and a Ticket Granting Server (TGS) to authenticate users.

+Kerberos is a cornerstone of a FreeIPA server as it provides authentication services for the entire FreeIPA environment.
+Just as a Kerberos KDC server reads all user identity information from the Directory Server, FreeIPA implements its own ipa-kdb KDC which reads and writes all required information to the LDAP tree.

+Within Kerberos terminology, it is important to note the term __realm__, which refers to a network used by Kerberos, composed of one or more KDCs and a potentially large number of clients.

 ### NTP server

+The Kerberos protocol is very sensitive to the correct timing between the KDC and the authentication nodes.
+With time differences of more than several minutes, authentication will not work.
+For this reason, the server installers set up an NTP server (ntpd at the moment) on each FreeIPA server.

 ### Dogtag certificate system
 ### PKI
 ### SSSD